bhisaac/5eFP/5eFP-SRD.md

 - (*a*) handaxes or (*b*) any simple weapon
 - An explorer's pack and javelins

-## Rage (Encounter, Cooldown 2)
+## Rage (Action, Cooldown 2, Encounter)

 In battle, you fight with primal ferocity.
-When you take the Attack action on your turn, you can choose to first enter into a rage.
+You enter into a rage and then take the Attack action.

 While raging, you gain the following benefits if you aren’t wearing armor:
 - You have advantage on STR checks.